 Automist Working Plans are scale drawings displaying each floor of the property and highlighting information that pertains to the design of the system.
-It shall be submitted for approval to the authority having jurisdiction before any equipment is installed or remodelled .
+It shall be submitted for approval to the authority having jurisdiction before any equipment is installed or remodelled and follow the requirements as per NFPA 13 28.1.